binbashar/le-ref-architecture-doc/docs/work-with-us/index.md

     - [x] **3rd Stage:** Leverage Ref Architecture Implementation
         1. The Roadmap (SOW) is executed, we'll send an invoice for the deposit and first Sprint starts.
     - [x] **4rth Stage:** Binbash Leverage Support
-        1. During and after finishing the complete Road we'll provide commercial support, maintenance and upgrades for our work over the long term.
+        1. During and after finishing the complete Roadmap we'll provide commercial support, maintenance and upgrades for our work over the long term.

 ### Work methodology intro video